Frequently Asked Questions about Visitor Aware

 What is Visitor Aware?

-We provide K-12 schools with the technology and support to securely, accurately, and easily manage visitors and volunteers within a single software platform.
+Visitor Aware is a school visitor management system provider.
+We provide schools with the technology and support to securely, accurately and easily manage visitors and volunteers within a single software platform.

-Our purpose is to ensure the safety of students by securely screening visitors at K-12 schools, while eliminating the need for additional hardware and reducing the amount of time spent by staff to manage visitor arrivals and departures.
+Our purpose is to ensure the safety of students by securely screening visitors at schools while eliminating the need for additional hardware and reducing the amount of time spent by staff to manage visitor arrivals and departures.

 What does Visitor Aware do?